 A 4-week Sickness and Suffering Series

 Creates space for honesty with God in suffering, lighting the path to hope.
-People across many ages and stages of life have journeyed through this series and experienced new freedom, deeper joy, and a renewed connection with God.Small Group Leader Training
+People across many ages and stages of life have journeyed through this series and experienced new freedom, deeper joy, and a renewed connection with God.Small Group Leader Workshops

 1 or 2-day workshops on biblical lament + practical applications personally and professionally.